Red Welsh Onions

 Welsh Onions can be harvested year round, even in winter.
 They can be prepared like leeks or eaten in salads like spring onions.
 This red variety is striking in appearance and has a strong flavor that holds up well to cooking.
 Hollow stems mimic the effect of green onions in soups, but with a far more assertive flavor.
 Perfect for winter pho and blue cheese dip.

-In cold winter climates, consider a position on the south side of a structure, against a stone foundation, wall or chimney, in soil amended with lots of compost and sand.
+In cold winter climates, consider a position on the sunny south side of a structure, against a stone foundation, wall or chimney, in soil amended with lots of compost and sand.
 Even through the coldest winter months these onions will be easily harvested for soups and salads, and braising like leeks with lots of cream, wine and cheese.

 Once established these plants are virtually indestructable and can be grown without protection from animals and cold in all but the absolute harshest climates.
-In loose soils, plants will multiply to form large clumps, from which both large and small onions may be harvested (but be sure to leave a few in the ground to carry on multiplying!).
+In loose soils the plants will multiply to form large clumps, from which both large and small onions may be harvested (but be sure to leave a few in the ground to carry on multiplying!).
 Flowering in the second and subsequent years is normal and doesn't seem to diminish the health of the plants.
 Will self-sow politely.
 Will also easily cross with other A. fistulosum varieties that may be blooming in your garden, unlikely though that may be.

 Packet contains at least 100 seeds.